fb pixel

 Course Delivery: IN PERSON

-How have LGBTQ2S+ writers used literary forms to explore identity and record personal and collective history?
+How have 2SLGBTQ+ writers used literary forms to explore identity and record personal and collective history?
 How have queer texts circulated, both within queer communities and beyond them?
 These are some of the questions that will inform our investigation of queer literature and culture in this course.
-The first semester will focus primarily on literature written prior to the gay liberation movement of the 1970s and will include readings by Oscar Wilde, Radclyffe Hall, Christopher Isherwood, Ann Bannon, and Audre Lorde.
-In the second semester, we will consider the complex and diverse LGBTQ2S+ literary communities that emerged after gay liberation.
-We will spend several weeks looking at literature that takes as its focus the impact of AIDS on queer communities; we will consider how issues of race and nation have influenced queer writing; and we will examine the place of transgender literature within the broader category of LGBTQ2S+ literature.
-We will also examine local queer histories by looking at archival and historical material about LGBTQ2S+ culture in Winnipeg.
+The first semester will focus mainly on literature written prior to the gay liberation movement of the 1970s and will include readings by Oscar Wilde, Radclyffe Hall, Christopher Isherwood, Ann Bannon, and Audre Lorde.
+In the second semester, we will consider the complex and diverse 2SLGBTQ+ literary communities that emerged after gay liberation.
+We will spend several weeks looking at literature that takes as its focus the impact of AIDS on queer communities; we will consider how issues of race and nation have influenced queer writing; and we will examine the place of transgender literature within the broader category of 2SLGBTQ+ literature.
+We will also examine local queer histories by looking at archival and historical material about 2SLGBTQ+ culture in Winnipeg.
 We will supplement our analysis of literary texts and films with historical and theoretical materials.
-We will also critically analyze current events that pertain to LGBTQ2S+ culture and rights.
+Throughout the course, we will critically analyze current events that pertain to 2SLGBTQ+ culture rights.

 Auto/biographical comics, or graphic life narratives, have been at the forefront of the alternative comics scene since the 1970s.
 This course traces their development over the past three decades, primarily in the US but with examples of Japanese manga and French bandes-dessinée in translation, to explore how comics can draw non-fictional stories about individuals lives and experiences in broader historical, cultural, and political contexts.
 In the Fall term, we will study “essential” texts that have laid the foundation for contemporary auto/bio comics studies.
 In the Winter term, we will study recent works of graphic memoir, graphic journalism, and auto/bio comics for young readers.
 This will allow us to think about how graphic life narratives can explore the relationships between memory and history, peace and conflict, child and parent, individual and community, self and other, documentary and creativity, fiction and non-fiction.

-Students should expect to study serious topics (war, genocide, trauma, gender and sexuality, race and ethnicity, illness and disability) in a seemingly lightweight medium.
-We will investigate the tensions between such serious topics and the visual pleasures of the comics page.
 Students will learn how to study comics as a distinct form and how to draw on literary studies, cultural studies, screen studies, art history, media and communications, and other disciplines to speak and write about visual-verbal texts.
 Evaluation will include presentations, reading responses, close reading assignments, and a major research project (creative or academic).
 This live online course requires active participation and engagement: students should expect to attend and contribute regularly to large and small group discussions, and weekly participation will be included in the evaluation.
-The list of required texts is available through the UW Bookstore and students may also use ebooks if available.
-Additional readings will be posted to Nexus in the first week of classes.

 WINTER 2024